serebrov/serebrov.github.io-hugo/content/posts/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 Some of these expectations can be enforced by the programming language, but some of them can only be expressed as the documentation.

 This way it is both important to follow the implementation requirements imposed by LSP as well as use common sense and avoid changing subclasses in a way that they don't work the same as base classes.
-The latter point may also helps deciding on inheritance vs composition (do I really inherit to create a new subtype of the existing type or do I just want to reuse the implementation?).
+The latter point may also help in deciding on inheritance vs composition (do I really inherit to create a new subtype of the existing type or do I just want to reuse the implementation?).

 But let's review implementation requirements and see what rules do we need to follow in the code.